davidbroughsmyth/riscv-hdp/ex3/README.md

 The relative performance between the IdealRV and PicoRV32 CPU's for the same CPU clock is:
 ```
-CPI performance ratio of the reference IdealRV to PicoRV32 CPU's
+CPU performance ratio of the reference IdealRV to PicoRV32 CPU's
  = 4 (CPI PicoRV32)/ 1 (CPI IdealRV)
  = 4
 ```